caratofficial/stock-final/README.md

 ## Project Details and functionalities

-A supplier management page on vercel where users can add details of a supplier, including
+A supplier management page on vercel where users can add details of a supplier, including the following:

 ```bash
 supplier name